mysticfall/alleycat-upbge-ui/README.md

 pip install alleycat-ui
 ```

+You will need to have _Cairo_ library in your library path in order for _AlleyCat UI_
+to work.
+Linux users can install it using a package manager while on Windows, you may
+get it from [here](https://github.com/preshing/cairo-windows) (rename it to `libcairo-2.dll`
+and put it where Python looks for native libraries, like the value of `PATH` environment
+variable).

 ## How to Use

 To use UI components provided by _AlleyCat UI_, you need to create a proper context